delta663/PlayerServices/README.md

 - `.changename help`
   - Show change name help and cost.
   - Shortcut: *.cn help*

+- `.changename player <currentName> <newName>` 🔒 *Admin only*
+  - Change another player's character name.
+  - Shortcut: *.cn player <currentName> <newName>*
+  - Example: *.cn player Del Led*

+- `.changename testwebhook` 🔒 *Admin only*
+  - Send a test message to Discord.
+  - Shortcut: *.cn tw*

 #### Aura
 - `.aura on <id>`
-  - Enable an owned aura.
+  - Turn on an owned aura.
   - Example: *.aura on 1*

 - `.aura on all`
-  - Enable all owned auras.
+  - Turn on all owned auras.

 - `.aura off <id>`
-  - Disable an owned aura.
+  - Turn off an owned aura.
   - Example: *.aura off 1*

 - `.aura off all`
-  - Disable all owned auras.
+  - Turn off all owned auras.

 - `.aura preview <id>`
   - Preview an aura for a short time before buying it.